microsoft/DeepSpeed/blogs/deepspeed-ulysses/README.md

 We compare DeepSpeed sequence parallelism with Megatron-LM for a 30B model running various sequence lengths.
-For our evaluation we chose the sequence parallelism degree and micro-batch size that produced the best performance (measured as throughput or TFLOPs) for both DeepSpeed sequence parallelism and Megatron-LM, this we call optimal (batch size-sequence length) configurations.
+For our evaluation we chose the sequence parallelism degree and global batch size that produced the best performance (measured as throughput or TFLOPs) for both DeepSpeed sequence parallelism and Megatron-LM, this we call optimal (batch size-sequence length) configurations.
 For DeepSpeed sequence